SNSystems/pstore/README.md

     $ echo foo > foo.txt
     $ echo bar > bar.txt

-Create two files which contain short text strings that we’ll shortly record in a pstore file.
+Create two files which contain short text strings that we’ll shortly record in a pstore file:

     $ pstore-write --add-file mykey,foo.txt pstore.db

-This command creates a new pstore file named `pstore.db` (or appends to that file if it already exists).
-The choice of file name is entirely arbitrary.
+This command creates a new pstore file named `pstore.db` or appends to that file if it already exists.
+The choice of file name is arbitrary.
 The tool creates an entry in one of the pstore indexes with the key “mykey” which has a corresponding value string “foo\n” as read from the `foo.txt` file we created earlier.

     $ pstore-read pstore.db mykey
     foo